saurabhchoudhury/architecture-center/docs/guide/architecture-styles/web-queue-worker.md

 ### Additional considerations

+- Not every transaction has to go through the queue and worker to storage.
+The web front end can perform simple read/write operations directly.
+Workers are designed for resource-intensive tasks or long-running workflows.
+In some cases, you might not need a worker at all.

 - Use the built-in autoscale feature of App Service to scale out the number of VM instances.
 If the load on the application follows predictable patterns, use schedule-based autoscale.
 If the load is unpredictable, use metrics-based autoscaling rules.

 - Consider putting the web app and the WebJob into separate App Service plans.
 That way, they are hosted on separate VM instances and can be scaled independently.